IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 Once this is done we can execute the workflow.

-On the worflow page (above) click on the
+On the pipeline page (above) click on the `create run` button.
+You will see the list of the parameters, that you can enter, which is populated with with the default that we specified above.
+If you do not want to modify parameters, go to the bottom of the page and click

 ## Clean up cluster